-Have you or someone you know, been struggling with a receding hairline?
+Have you or someone you know been struggling with a receding hairline?
 Regardless of the cause behind your hair loss issues, the SMP tattoo hairline procedure may be the answer you’ve been searching for.
 Scalp micro pigmentation or hairline tattoo has proven an effective way to tackle numerous hair loss nightmares.
-If you can relate, today we’ll tell you all about tattoo hairline pros and cons.
+Today, we’ll tell you all about tattoo hairline pros and cons if you can relate.

-Though the treatment may sound intimidating at first, SMP is a non-invasive form of permanent makeup and is completely safe.
+Though the treatment may initially sound intimidating, SMP is a non-invasive form of permanent make-up and is entirely safe.
 SMP is also cost-effective and a low-maintenance hair loss solution with minimal downsides.
 Continue reading if you wish to know more about tattoo hairline pros and cons.

 Can I tattoo my hairline?

-Scalp micropigmentation (SMP) is a safe non-invasive treatment that can restore the natural shape of the hairline–often called a hairline tattoo, or fill in the entire head with a buzz-cut look–called a scalp tattoo.
-Whether used for the hairline or the whole head, the technology is the same.
+Scalp micropigmentation (SMP) is a safe, non-invasive treatment that can restore the natural shape of the hairline–often called a hairline tattoo, or fill in the entire head with a buzz-cut look–called a scalp tattoo.
+The technology is the same whether used for the hairline or the whole head.

 Why choose a tattoo hairline procedure?

 SMP is an advanced formula of make-up pigmentation.
-It creates an illusion of fuller and permanent makeup by placing layered dots with different hues among your existing hair.
+It creates an illusion of fuller and permanent make-up by placing layered dots with different hues among your existing hair.
 Quite exactly a pigment of hair stubble on your scalp.
-This will also create shadows on your scalp so it will look natural and will blend your complexion.
-Practitioners and Technicians have improved thousands of lives by the use of this scalp micropigmentation process.
+This will also create shadows on your scalp to look natural and blend your complexion.
+Practitioners and Technicians have improved thousands of lives by using this scalp micropigmentation process.

 Is tattoo hairline only for men?